Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Discussion

-Our results show that, generally, hosts with broader components, higher relative flux of the broad component, and higher V$_\mathrm{max}$ have also higher SFRs (see Fig. \ref{fig:correlations}).
-In the host with the highest SFR, GRB 031203, the flux of the broad component is higher than the one in the narrow component by a factor of around 1.5, hence the contribution of the outflowing material is considerable compared to the emission from the bulk of the gas in the galaxy.
-We do not find a correlation between log M* and the width of the broad component (see Fig. \ref{fig:correlations}) but we do find some correlation between the line with fitting a single Gaussian and log M* (values listed in Tab.\,\ref{tab:globalkin} as $\sigma_\mathrm{int}$) with a Pearson's coefficient of 0.88.
-The latter confirms the widely established relation ``stellar mass Tully-Fisher'' (sTF) M*-$\sigma$ relation.
-The fact that the broad component does not correlate with the stellar mass but the narrow component does implies that the broad component is not related to the general velocity field of the gas in the galaxy.
-In fact, for GRB 100316D, where we can trace the velocity field of both components, only the narrow component is related to the rotation of the gas while the broad component has a more complicated velocity pattern.
+We do not find a correlation between log M* and the width of the broad component (panel E) but there is some correlation between the FWHM fitting a single Gaussian and log M* (values listed in Tab.\,\ref{tab:globalkin} as $\sigma_\mathrm{int}$) with a Pearson's coefficient of 0.88 (panel F).
+The latter confirms the widely established ``stellar mass Tully-Fisher'' (sTF) M*-$\sigma$ relation \citep[see e.g.][]{Miller12}.
+The fact that the narrow component correlates with M*, but the broad component does not, confirms that the broad component is not related to the velocity field of the galaxy, as we have specifically shown for GRB 100316D (see Fig. \ref{fig:100316D_compflux}).